Dive into a linguistic odyssey as we unravel the fascinating similarities between Armenian and Persian languages.

 The Battle of Varanants or Avarayr took place, and the Armenians lost.
 During Iranian dominion, they accepted that Armenians would never convert and gave them freedom of worship, which was in the Armenian Language.

-Video Content Armenian vs Persian
+Video Content: Armenian vs Persian

 Shahrzad (Persian speaker) and Steven (Armenian speaker) compare the Persian and Armenian languages.
 Armenian and Persian are both Indo-European languages.